realChrisDeBon/ConsoleDebugger/README.md

 ```
 2. Copy the `ConsoleDebugger.cs` file into your project directory.

-3. Include `using static ConsoleDebugger.ConsoleDebugger;` or optionally for a more functional approach `using static ConsoleDebugger.ConsoleDebugger;` at the top of your C# files where you want to use ConsoleDebugger functionalities.
+3. Include `using ConsoleDebugger.ConsoleDebugger;` or optionally for a more functional approach `using static ConsoleDebugger.ConsoleDebugger;` at the top of your C# files where you want to use ConsoleDebugger functionalities.

 ## Demonstration (Audio)